otoolecf/joplinTodoGenerator/README.md

 In addition to the list functionality, timestamps will automatically be generated in normal notes that are not one of the special cases above.
 Timestamps are only generated upon opening a note.

 There are 2 types of timestamp categories: timestamp headers and normal timestamps.
 Timestmap headers feature a newline in the format `======== 5/22/2022, 09:31:41`, and will be appended to the note when 24 hours has passed since the last timestamp header.
 Normal timestamps are in the format `5/22/2022, 09:31:41` and will be appended when more than 4 hours have passed since the last timestamp or timestamp header.

-If this behavior is not desired in a certain note, the following line can be added:
+If timestamp behavior is not desired in a certain note, the following line can be added:

 `\\ NO TIMESTAMP`